Lorenzo Quinn: Charity

 Quinn supports many charities.
 Proceeds from the sale of his sculpture Friendship Fish went to environmental causes.
 He was a Young Artists Patron for Unesco.
 He donated the sculpture Hope to the Blind Museum (Museo Tiflológico) in Madrid, Spain.
 He also designed the Children In Need award which was awarded to Heather Mills and Phil Collins in 2005.

 Sculpture in Venice

 In May 2017 the sculpture Support was inaugurated in Grand Canal as a reminder of rising sea levels and climate change problems.

 In 2019 the sculpture Building Bridges was inaugurated in the basin of the Arsenale in Venice.
 The sculpture is formed by six pairs of hands representing humanity's universal values - Friendship, Faith, Help, Love, Hope and Wisdom.

 In July 2022 Quinn returned to Venice with a new sculpture: Baby 3.0, a mesh sculpture of a baby overlooking the Grand Canal in the garden of the Metropolitan City of Venice.

+From the 20th April to the 15th of September 2024 Lorenzo Quinn exhibits at Ca' Rezzonico Museum an exhibition called "Souls of Venice" depicting some of the most important historical figures of Venice like Marco Polo.
+The exhibition consists of 15 statues made of mesh, a metallic weave.